Dishank99/Kaarp-Attendance-Manager/README.md

 Apart from this it will have all the common features of an Application like Notification, Registration, Request Module etc

 Project is currently in PHASE I of Developement.
-App is Developed using React-Native at Client Side and Python Django RestFramework at the Server Side You can find the repositories of same below
+App is been developed using React-Native at Client Side and Python Django RestFramework at the Server Side You can find the repositories of same below

 ## Client